 My research can be situated at the intersection of urban, transport, social and cultural geography.
 Empirically the focus is usually on the everyday mobilities of people, goods and information.
-In theoretical terms my work is influenced by the writings of a wide range of authors across geography, social theory and philosophy, including — but certainly not limited to — Torsten Hägerstrand, A N Whitehead, Isabelle Stengers, Michel Foucault and Sylvia Wynter.
+In theoretical terms my work is influenced by the writings in different intellectual traditions and by authors across geography, social theory and philosophy, including — but certainly not limited to — Torsten Hägerstrand, A N Whitehead, Isabelle Stengers, Michel Foucault and Sylvia Wynter.

 Despite its diversity, I like to think of my research as organized around five general concerns:

-- Rapid change and just low-carbon transformations in urban mobilities — technological innovation, digitalisation, urbanisation, governance, urbanisation, different forms of justice;
+- Rapid change and just low-carbon transformations in urban mobilities — technological innovation, digitalisation, urbanisation, governance, behaviour change, different forms of justice;

-- Spatial and social inequality — in relation to actual and potential mobilities, digital technologies, urban informalities, mobility and health;
+- Socio-spatial inequality — in relation to actual and potential mobilities, urban informalities, and the health implications of mobility;

 - Well-being — conceptualisations, politics, and relationships with mobility and place;

 - Philosophy of transport and mobility — history of thought and praxis, new concepts and modes of thinking.